telerik/blazor-docs/getting-started/vs-integration/introduction.md

 The Progress&reg; Telerik&reg; UI for Blazor Visual Studio (VS) Extensions enhance the experience in developing Blazor web applications with Telerik UI for Blazor.

-The Telerik Blazor Extensions provide the following advantages:
+>caption The Telerik Blazor Extensions provide the following advantages:

 * They facilitate the [creation of projects]({% slug getting-started-vs-integration-new-project %}).